SkymouseStudios/skymse-jekyll/_drafts/how-to-love-your-employees.md

 ---
 **Let's Talk About Your EX...** (Employee Experience)

-In a world where User Experience, Client Experience and Whatnot are so important, what about the way we treat our employees as business owners?
+In a world where User Experience, Client Experience and the IMAX Experience are so important, what about the way we treat our employees as business owners?
 That's right.
 We are talking about Employee Experience.

 Unemployment is insanely low right now.
 Seriously, in September of 2018, unemployment was the lowest it has been since 1969 and Nixon.
 What does that mean for employers?
 People have options.
 The economy is booming, and employees simply do NOT have to take whatever they can find.
-There is skilled labor shortages running rampant, and employees have the upper-hand in this current market.
+There are skilled labor shortages running rampant, and employees have the upper-hand in this current market.

 When employees can see greener grass and brighter pastures, how can a company retain quality employees and attract the right new hires?

 Internal branding.
-Yeah, in a market where employers are competing for their workforce, it becomes critical now more than ever to brand your company to attract hardworking millennials.
+In a market where employers are competing for their workforce, it becomes critical to brand your company to attract hardworking millennials.

-I know what you may be thinking: Are millennials even worth the time?
-Yes.
 There is this stereotype that millennials tend to be lazy and flaky and yadda yadda, and we are.
 We love tacos.
 We love sriracha.
 But a lot of us?
 A lot of us love creating, innovating, challenging, and reimagining the world.
 We are visionaries, and you would be wrong if you felt that your company couldn't use a healthy dose of millennial.

 I’ve spent some time as an employee, and I don't think any of my employers would have a single bad thing to say about me.